Document Text |

 Be it enacted by the authority aforesaid, and it is hereby enacted, that for the time to come, whatsoever English or other white man or woman being free shall intermarry with a negro, mulatto, or Indian man or woman bond or free shall within three months after such marriage be banished and removed from this dominion forever and that the justices of each respective county within this dominion make it their particular care, that this act be put in effectual execution, | Interracial marriage is declared illegal.
 Any white person who marries a person of another race will be banished from the colony. |

-and be it further enacted, That if any English woman being free shall have a bastard child by any negro or mulatto, she pay the sum of fifteen pounds sterling, within one month after such bastard child shall be born, to the Church wardens of the parish where she shall be delivered of such child, and in default of such payment she shall be taken into the possession of the Church warders and disposed of for five years, | If an unmarried white woman gives birth to the child of a black man, she will have to pay large fine or work for the church without payment for five years. |
+and be it further enacted, That if any English woman being free shall have a bastard child by any negro or mulatto, she pay the sum of fifteen pounds sterling, within one month after such bastard child shall be born, to the Church wardens of the parish where she shall be delivered of such child, and in default of such payment she shall be taken into the possession of the Church warders and disposed of for five years, | If an unmarried white woman gives birth to the child of a Black man, she will have to pay a large fine or work for the church without payment for five years. |

 and the said fine of fifteen pounds, or whatever the woman shall be disposed of for, shall be paid, one third part to their majesties for and towards the support of the government and the contingent charges thereof, and one other third part to the use of the parish where the offense is committed, and the other third part to the informer, | Any fines collected for the birth of illegitimate mixed-race children will be split equally between the government, the local church, and the person who reported the crime. |

-and that such bastard child be bound out as a servant by the said Church wardens until he or she shall attain the age of thirty years, | Any illegitimate mixed-race children will be forced to work as indentured servants for the church until they are 30 years old. |
+and that such bastard child be bound out as a servant by the said Church wardens until he or she shall attain the age of thirty years, | Any illegitimate mixed-race children will be forced to work as indentured servants for the church until they are thirty years old. |

-and in case such English woman that shall have such bastard child be a servant, she shall be sold by the said church wardens, (after her time is expired that she ought by law to serve her master) for five years, and the money she shall be sold for divided as is before appointed, and the child to serve as aforesaid. | If the mother of an illegitimate mixed-race child is an indentured servant, she will have to serve out her contract with her first master, and then serve an additional five years for the church. |
+and in case such English woman that shall have such bastard child be a servant, she shall be sold by the said church wardens, (after her time is expired that she ought by law to serve her master) for five years, and the money she shall be sold for divided as is before appointed, and the child to serve as aforesaid. | If the mother of an illegitimate mixed-race child is an indentured servant, she will have to serve out her contract with her first master, then serve an additional five years for the church. |

 Act XVI, Laws of Virginia, April 1691 (Hening’s Statutes at Large, 3: 87).